giannilmbd/dynare/doc/manual/source/running-dynare.rst

         that an expression passed on the command line can reference variables defined before it.
 If ``MACRO_EXPRESSION`` is omitted, the variable is assigned the ``true`` logical value.
-Strings assigned to a macro variable need to be enclosed in double quoted strings.
+Strings assigned to a macro variable need to be enclosed in double-quoted strings.
 This also allows for passing single quotes within the strings.

         *Example*

-        Call dynare with command line defines
+        Call Dynare with command line defines

             .. code-block:: matlab